RadeonOpenCompute/ROCm_Documentation/ROCm_Libraries/ROCm_Libraries.rst

 Using individual commands to build rocALUTION
 #############################################
-CMake 3.5 or later is required in order to build rocALUTION.
+CMake 3.5 or later is required in order to build rocALUTION without the use of install.sh.

 rocALUTION can be built with cmake using the following commands: